 We provide Addison Bail Bonds for misdemeanors, felonies, DWI, possession, thefts, assaults, fraud, credit card abuse and more.
 Many times people are also held on warrants for unpaid tickets.
 The Traylor Law Firm can help with these,

-How to Handle Addison Bail Bonds
+How to Handle Addison Bail Bonds an

 For class c misdemeanor holds (tickets), it’s often possible to post bonds or pay fines after the person is booked in but before having to wait for them to be arraigned.
 Once the agency is paid, they will send a release to the jail holding the person on their warrant.
-Again, do not try to pay online for a person in custody unless you are doing so through the Carrollton Portal.
+Do not try to pay online for a person in custody unless you are doing so through the Carrollton Portal.

 Note, the inmate may still have one or many other holds.
 Generally, a person cannot be released from custody until each hold has been cleared.